rohit-13/NetLink/README.md

 ## NetLink
 An iOS SDK to do HTTP network calls. </br>
 Netlink is a lightweight CocoaPod for making HTTP network calls in Swift.
-It provides simple methods to perform GET and POST requests, parsing the response into generic Swift models or structs.
+It provides simple methods to perform GET and POST requests, parsing the response into <b>generic Swift models or structs.</b>

 ## Installation
 You can easily integrate Netlink into your project using CocoaPods.
 Add the following line to your Podfile: